ARMmbed/mbed-os-5-docs/docs/tutorials/debug/debug_with_printf.md

 You can avoid this by:

 * Signaling from the ISR to the main thread using a [semaphore](https://docs.mbed.com/docs/mbed-os-api-reference/en/latest/APIs/tasks/rtos/#semaphore) or [mailbox](https://docs.mbed.com/docs/mbed-os-api-reference/en/latest/APIs/tasks/rtos/#mail), and calling `printf` in the main thread.
-* Using an event dispatching library, such as [mbed events](https://docs.mbed.com/docs/mbed-os-api-reference/en/latest/APIs/tasks/events/).
+* Using an event dispatching library, such as [Mbed events](https://docs.mbed.com/docs/mbed-os-api-reference/en/latest/APIs/tasks/events/).

 You can see example code for both approaches in [this blog post](https://developer.mbed.org/blog/entry/Simplify-your-code-with-mbed-events/).